relativitydev/transfer-api-samples/README.md

 For this demo, the approach is as follows:

-* Create an Aspera specific TAPI client
+* Create an Aspera or file share specific TAPI client
 * Specify a target file share
 * Create an upload transfer job request and job
 * Search for the local dataset and add the local transfer paths to the job